TechTalk.

 Add your RAM

 Back to the motherboard manual!
 Have a double check where your RAM needs to go and how spaced apart it should be if you’re not filling all the RAM slots.
+If you’re using two sticks of matching RAM (which you generally should) they should usually go in slots 2 and 4.

 Line the notch on the bottom of the memory with the notch in the slot and then push in the RAM with a little pressure until you hear it click into place.
 At this point, if the plastic clips have flipped up to encase your RAM, you’re good to go.
 If not, you’ll need to try inserting it again.